Surgical solution to neck and arm pain or numbness.

 Dr. Alexander Taghva typically performs anterior cervical discectomy and fusion procedures in Orange County on an outpatient basis.
 During the procedure, patients are put under general anesthesia, but will usually be released on the same day.

 ACDF is performed through the front of the neck, with the patient lying on their back.
-Once the anesthesia has been administered, Dr. Taghva makes a small incision (about 2 inches long) on one side of the neck.
-He then moves different structures in the neck to the side using a tubular reactor, including the muscles and trachea, so he can access the spinal column.
+Once the anesthesia has been administered, Dr. Taghva makes an incision (about 2 inches long) on one side of the neck.
+He then moves different structures in the neck to the side so that he can access the spinal column.

 Once he has access to the discs of the cervical spine, Dr. Taghva locates the damaged disc and carefully removes it.
 He then removes or resolves any material that may be compressing the spinal nerves, such as a bone spur.
 The area where the spinal nerves exit may also be enlarged to relieve pressure.